Bootstrap UI kit: design responsive website prototypes

 It is also a great example of how effective Bootstrap design can be as a mobile first developer language.
 The details of this website scale down perfectly to smaller mobile and tablet screens, with the breadcrumbs compressed into a hamburger menu on the smaller resolutions.

-2: Download the Bootstrap UI kit from our widgets page.
+Download the Bootstrap UI kit – prototype responsive, mobile-first websites

 As you can see, prototyping your website using Justinmind’s Bootstrap UI kit is a great idea if you want to design an attractive, modern-looking, mobile-first website that provides an easy transition from design to development and offers your users an intuitive experience.

 - US Web Design Standards UI kit: for accessible government websitesDesigning a US government agency website calls for a high degree of accessibility and public impact.
 Justinmind’s US Web Design Standards UI kit lets you can design a website that echoes the US federal brand, while maintaining your agency’s style.
 Read on to find out how.